leok974/ai-finance-agent-oss/Context.md

 ---

 ✅ **Status:** Exports (Excel/PDF) fully working, with categories + custom ranges, split toggle, busy/error handling, polished UI.
 Tests all green.
- (See <attachments> above for file contents.
-You may not need to search or read the file again.)